 This voice feedback card is unique in the industry, and its launch in Turkey is a world premiere.

 Explore Papara's advanced solution and detail how this innovative payment card brings more independence and reassurance to persons with low vision or cognitive disabilities.

 Present the rationale behind this move, the project, and its timeline.

 Go behind the scenes, introduce the team, and outline Thales' contribution.

 But first, let's discover Papara.

-Papara offers financial technology services such as 24/7 money transfer for free, bill payment, mobile phone insurance, budget management, donation, split feature and tracking spending habits.
-In addition, Papara offers Papara Cards that are valid all over the world and online.
-Papara users who use Papara Cards earn instant cash rewards with Cashback program for their purchases in certain brands and categories.
+Papara offers free financial technology services such as 24/7 money transfer, bill payment, mobile phone insurance, budget management, donation, split feature, and tracking spending habits.
+In addition, Papara offers Papara Cards that are valid worldwide and online.
+Papara users who use Papara Cards earn instant cash rewards with the Cashback program for their purchases in certain brands and categories.

-By 2022 Papara has over 14M retail users, over 1400 corporate users incl.
-Uber, Yandex and more than +400 employees.
-Papara plans to expand its products, services, and geographic reach to become the leading challenger bank of the region.
+By 2022 Papara has over 14M retail users, and over 1400 corporate users, incl.
+Uber, Yandex, and more than +400 employees.
+Papara plans to expand its products, services, and geographic reach to become the leading challenger bank in the region.